 The largest living organism ever found has been discovered in an ancient American forest.
 The Armillaria ostoyae, popularly known as the honey mushroom, started from a single spore too small to see without a microscope.
 It has been spreading its black shoestring filaments, called rhizomorphs, through the forest for an estimated 2,400 years, killing trees as it grows.

-The caption being circulated fails to mention that the fungus is not a single, massive growth, but covers many square miles of land.
+The caption fails to mention that the fungus is not a single, massive growth, but actually covers many square miles of land.
 The giant mushroom depicted in the photo is a digital creation, and does not show the honey mushroom of Oregon.

 The massive mushroom in the fake photo doesn’t even appear to depict the honey mushroom of Oregon.
 Take a look at the actual honey mushroom (right) and compare it to the one in the manipulated photo above.